linhhonblade/OdooTraining/ShareToLearn/W6-AttachmentTheory/W6-AttachmentTheory.md

 Apr 1st 2022

-## As an area of psychology
+## An area of psychology

 > **Attachment Theory** is an area of psychology that describes the nature of emotional attachment between humans.
-It begins as children with our attachment to our parents.
-The nature of this attachment, and how well it’s fostered and cared for, will then influence the nature of our attachment to romantic partners later in our life.

-> -- <cite>Collins, N. L., & Read, S. J. (1990)</cite>
+## History

 - 1950s
 - Bowlby and Ainsworth